 Why Do I Need a Pikler Triangle And What The Heck Is it?

-When you first see this large wooden Pikler Triangle, you know you kind of want it but you might not even know what it is.
+When you first see this large wooden Pikler Triangle, you might not know what it is.
 A large wooden triangle with rungs on the sides, and sort of hand made looking.
 Sometimes rainbow ramps and climbing walls are attached.
 A jungle gym for indoors?

-Sort of.
-The Pikler Triangle is a sturdy indoor climbing structure that encourages little ones (ages 6 months to 6 years) to practice gross motor development skills and physical challenges at their own pace.
+It is a sturdy indoor climbing structure that encourages little ones (ages 6 months to 6 years) to practice gross motor development skills and physical challenges at their own pace.
+Babies begin by pulling up on the rungs as they learn to stand, and can slowly teach themselves to climb up and over.

 The idea behind the Pikler is empowering children to safely explore what their body is capable of independently of their parents; encouraging curiosity and self confidence in their own physical abilities!